This post may contain affiliate links. See site Terms here.

-To the same pot, add onion, garlic, and ginger to pot and cook, stirring occasionally, until onion is very soft and golden brown, about 8–10 minutes.
+To the same pot, add onion, garlic, and ginger to pot and cook, stirring occasionally, until onions are very soft and golden brown, about 8–10 minutes.

-Add tomato paste, additional 3 tbsp. of garam masala, cumin, turmeric, coriander, cayenne - and cook, stirring often, until tomato paste is beginning to darken, about 4 minutes.
+Add chicken stock and mix well to incorporate all the brown bits on the bottom of the pan.
+Then add tomato paste, additional 3 tbsp. of garam masala, turmeric, coriander, cayenne – and cook, stirring often, until combined and thickened, about 4 minutes.

 Add chicken pieces and chicken stock to pan.
 Stir until sauce has thickened.
-Then add coconut milk.
+Then add coconut milk and honey.